 Like coffee pods, disposable water bottles and plastic straws, vape-related waste is attracting attention.
 It is not surprising given vaping’s surging popularity, but no one wants to see industry growth hindered or environmental responsibility unfulfilled.
 We would like to think that the industry is caring, environmentally conscious.
 But are they?
 From patron to manufacturer, to dispensary what can they do?
 Recycling vape cartridges, batteries and disposables isn’t as easy as it could be.
 Carts for the Arts seeks to raise awareness to the fact that we need better legislation and better awareness to help the industry as a whole become more sustainable.

 The 'Carts for the Arts' exhibit premiered at the UpcyclePop Holiday market event on December 15th 2019, which is a holiday event and market for upcycled and repurposed items that hosts live performances, interactive art , creative stations for kids and an art gallery exhibit or two.
-Carts for the Arts exhibited in the large Gallery Suite along with an expert panel disscussion on the topic of the tsunami of waste consistantly growing from single-use cartridges, batteries, and packaging currently produced in the cannabis industry.
-Carts for the Arts seeks to create awareness through art exhibits and panel disscussions while driving stakeholders to convene and work together.
-Legeslation must change to enable closing the loop with a zero waste mindset, manufactures must start considering how they can begin to redesign their products and brands must find a better way to introduce their product other than disposables. and begin research and development with manufacturers to redesign with reuse and and zero waste in mind.
-This is a new and rapidly growing industry, if we all put ourminds together now, then maybe, just maybe the cannabis industry could come ahead and be the designated leader in sustainabilty for other industries to follow.
+Carts for the Arts exhibited in the large Gallery Suite along with an expert panel discussion on the topic of the tsunami of waste consistently growing from single-use cartridges, batteries, and packaging currently produced in the cannabis industry.
+Carts for the Arts seeks to create awareness through art exhibits and panel discussions while driving stakeholders to convene and work together.
+Legislation must change to enable closing the manufacturing system into a loop.
+With a zero waste mindset, manufactures must start considering how they can redesign their products and brands must find a better way to introduce their product other than disposables.
+We think the cannabis industry could get ahead of the curve and be a leader in sustainability.

 THANK YOU TO OUR FIRST PANELISTS FROM DECEMBER 15, 2019